Great Backyard Bird Count at the National Bison RangeSaturday, February 18, 2017

-You are invited to support the National Bison Range with the Great Backyard Bird Count.
-Join Outdoor Recreation Planner Pat Jamieson on Saturday, February 15, 2014 anytime between 10 a.m. and 2 p.m. to count birds along the Nature Trail.
+Show your Love for Birds and Bird Watching.
+You are invited to join the National Bison Range for a Great Backyard Bird Count with volunteer Pat Jamieson on Saturday, February 18, 2017 anytime between 10 a.m. and 2 p.m. to count birds along the Nature Trail.

 We will stroll along the Nature Trail, counting birds from 10 a.m. to 2 p.m.
 You can drop in for the whole count or stop by anytime for as long as you like.
 Besides counting birds, we’ll discuss how to use binoculars, how to navigate field guides, bird family identification tips and anything else that will inspire participants to continue bird watching.
 We’ll also discuss how you can spend the rest of the weekend conducting your own Great Backyard Bird Count in an area of your choice.